 I recognize that criminal history record information and related data, by its very nature, is sensitive and has potential for great harm if misused.
 I acknowledge that access to criminal history record information and related data is therefore limited to the purpose(s) for which a government agency has entered into the contract incorporating this Security Addendum.
 I understand that misuse of the system by, among other things: accessing it without authorization; acing it by exceeding authorization; accessing it for an improper purpose; using, disseminating or re-disseminating information received as a result of this contract for a purpose other than that envisioned by the contract, may subject me to administrative and criminal penalties.
-I understand that accessing the system for an appropriate purpose other than execution of the contract also constitutes misuse.
+I understand that accessing the system for an appropriate purpose and then using, disseminating or re-disseminating the information received for another purpose other than execution of the contract also constitutes misuse.
 I further understand that the occurrence of misuse does not depend upon whether or not I receive additional compensation for such authorized activity.
 Such exposure for misuse includes, but is not limited to, suspension or loss of employment and prosecution for state and federal crimes.